tlverse/tlverse-handbook/07-tmle3.md

 We also need to define a "Targeted Likelihood" object.
 This is a special type of likelihood that is able to be updated using an `tmle3_Update` object.
-This object defines the update strategy (e.g. submodel, loss function, CV-TMLE or not, etc).
+This object defines the update strategy (e.g., submodel, loss function, CV-TMLE or not).

 ```r